All the versions of this article:

-We are the European section of an International Coalition, which consists of more than 200 NGOs from around the world that have adhered to a Manifesto for Just and Effective Drug Policies (established in 1998).
+We are the European section of an International Coalition, which consists of more than 500 NGOs from around the world that have adhered to a Manifesto for Just and Effective Drug Policies (established in 1998).

 ENCOD members are invited to participate in an Annual Assembly and participate in several electronic mailing lists.
-The mailing lists provide a forum for exchange of information about ENCOD’s activities, the state of the European drug policy debate and planning of campaigns.
+We publish a monthly bulletin containing an actual comment on the European Union’s drug policy and news on ENCOD’s activities.

 Please do not hesitate to contact us with any question you may have.